compono/idibu-api/webservices/applicant-management/applicant-management-webservice.md

 `X-iTrackID-Title` | **String** | Title of the Job for which the candidate applied.<br/>Refer to the [Job Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/job-management/job-management-webservice.md).
 `X-iTrackID-Reference` | **String** | Reference of the Job for which the candidate applied.<br/>Refer to the [Job Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/job-management/job-management-webservice.md).
 `X-iTrackID-Type` | **String**<br/><br/>Possible values:<br/><code>1 Contract</code><br/><code>2 Permanent</code><br/><code>4 Temporary</code> | ID and name of the Job's Type.<br/>Refer to the [Job Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/job-management/job-management-webservice.md).

----

-## Application Received webhook
-It is possible to set up a webhook which will automatically ping a pre-defined URL whenever a new candidate arrives in the system.

-It is available as part of the [Webhook Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/webhook-management/webhook-management-webservice.md#applicationreceived).